awaisjameel/laravel-stater-kit/README.md

-# Laravel Secure and Type Safe Stater-kit
+# Laravel Secure and Type Safe Starter-kit

 The skeleton application for the Laravel framework focused on security and type safety.
-Its the basic laravel/vue stater-kit with Intertial, shadcn-ui and tailwindcss.
+Its the basic laravel/vue starter-kit with Inertia, shadcn-ui and tailwindcss.
 It is using rector and phpstan for code analysis and cleanup.
 For types laravel/wayfinder, spatie/laravel-data and spatie/laravel-typescript-transformer which insure single source of truth which automatically increases security and type safety.
 And configured Unimport for auto import of components and functions for better DX.

 # Tech Stack